-- 10.10 We are keen to encourage people to get around without using the motor car.
+- 10.11 We want people to get around much more often without using the motor car.
 It is not easy nor particularly safe in much of the Parish because of the need to walk or cycle on roads and lanes that are shared with a variety of, often very large, commercial and agricultural vehicles.
-Completion of the intended route of the Stop Line through the Parish, part of Sustrans National Route 33 from Bristol to Seaton, would help both tourist and local cyclists, in this regard. - 10.11 The lack of a footway along Coly Road, B3161, serves to divide the two communities of Colyford and Colyton; as many parishioners feel unable to walk in safety to services in "the other" centre.
+Completion of the intended route of the Stop Line Way through the Parish, part of Sustrans National Route 33 from Bristol to Seaton, is essential to maximise the benefits, including safety, to tourism and local cyclists, and to encourage the expansion of off-road cycle routes, especially to Axminster and Seaton. - 10.12 The lack of a footway along Coly Road, B3161, serves to divide the two communities of Colyford and Colyton; as many parishioners feel unable to walk in safety to services in "the other" centre.
 This is important, as Colyton has facilities such as a library and doctor's surgery, playing fields and tennis courts, which can only be reached safely and easily by car by most Colyford residents.
 There has long been a desire to see a car-free riverside route for pedestrians and cyclists linking Colyford and Colyton.
-In Colyford, the lack of footways on the A3052 from The White Hart to Coly Road and from Popes Lane to Gully Shoot are equally challenging to pedestrians. - 10.12 We are encouraged by the NPPF (para.
+In Colyford, the lack of footways on the A3052 from The White Hart to Coly Road and from Popes Lane to Gully Shoot are equally challenging to pedestrians.
+Access to the Wetlands too requires local people and visitors to walk from Colyford along a relatively busy Seaton Road, with no pavement. - 10.13 We are encouraged by the NPPF (para.
 104) to allow for easy pedestrian and cycle connections within and between neighbourhoods.
-The only practical way to do this may be to create a network of car-free routes that connect and make travel easier and safer between settlements
+The only practical way to do this may be to create a network of car-free routes that connect and make travel easier and safer between settlements and other key locations in and around the Parish.
+Shared pedestrian and cycling routes that are accessible and suitable for mobility vehicles are preferred. - 10.14 Within the settlement areas, pedestrians and cyclists are ill-served.
+Pavements in the centre of Colyton are either narrow or non-existent.
+Residents are used to sharing the road with motor and other vehicles, tourists and visitors are less so.
+In Colyford, crossing the very busy A3052 is a significant hazard for pedestrians.
+The safety of all road users is a matter that we should be concerned about. - 10.15 Policy Coly15 is supportive of development proposals intended to achieve a better and safer network of routes within and across the area and the provision of more footpaths.
+On new developments and whenever practical elsewhere, we will support the provision and identification of dedicated routeways that are of an adequate width for shared use, including mobility vehicles.